The following fortnight…

 “There’s nothing left for me to learn,” My‑re said.

 “By the nine hells, is that it?
 That is just the beginning of your training.
-You have the basics down, now comes the hard part of growing stronger, tougher, and faster,” Pol said.
+You have the basics down.
+Now comes the hard part of growing stronger, tougher, and faster,” Pol said.

 “And smarter.”